airswap/airswap-about/make-liquidity/run-a-server.md

 - `-33603` The specified `senderAmount` or `signerAmount` is too high
 - `-33604` Invalid request parameters
 - `-33605` Rate limit exceeded
-- `-33700 to -33799` Reserved for implementation specific trading errors.
+- `-33700 to -33799` (Reserved for implementation specific trading errors)

 # Helpful for Testing